-We’ve highlighted before how critically important our translators are to the localization process.
-Translation quality is the foundation of good localization, regardless of how good your engineering team are or how efficient your project management.
+We’ve highlighted before how critically important our translators are to the localisation process.
+Translation quality is the foundation of good localisation, regardless of how good your engineering team are or how efficient your project management.

-That’s why we always recommend that potential customers do a little digging with the localization partners they are evaluating, before making a decision on who to work with.
+That’s why we always recommend that potential customers do a little digging with the localisation partners they are evaluating, before making a decision on who to work with.

 It’s hard to tell from the outside if your chosen vendor is likely to take a sloppy approach to choosing translators for a project, but their quote will be a good indicator.
 If it’s very low this often tells you that they’re paying their translators peanuts and are more likely to deliver poor quality translations.